Tsunamins/miami_rooftop_pools/README.md

-    -do something with lists of pools on a user home page -find a way to hypertext the result of the pool's webpage -make a page and route to list all pools all around
+    -do something with lists of pools on a user home page -find a way to hypertext the result of the pool's webpage -make a page and route to list all pools all around -maybe find a randomized funtion to show random pools on user's page, in the features section -